htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   id of the submitted job.
   :jira:`1836`

-- Added two new function for using ClassAd expressions. ``stringListSubsetMatch`` and ``stringListISubsetMatch`` functions can be used to check if all of the members of a stringlist are also in a target stringlist.
+- Added two new functions for using ClassAd expressions.
+The ``stringListSubsetMatch`` and ``stringListISubsetMatch`` functions can be used to check if all of the members of a stringlist are also in a target stringlist.
 A single ``stringListSubsetMatch`` function call can replace a whole set of ``stringListMember`` calls once the whole pool is